RediSearch/RediSearch/docs/docs/Configuring.md

 linkTitle: "Configuration"
 weight: 3
 description: >
-    RediSearch supports multiple module configuration parameters.
+    Search and Query supports multiple module configuration parameters.
 Some of these parameters can only be set at load-time, while other parameters can be set either on load-time or on run-time.
 ---

 ## Set configuration parameters on module load